TCD is a very interesting disease because it is caused by a fungus, but is carried from tree to tree by a beetle.

 The adult lays eggs on a black walnut tree, and larvae hatch from the eggs.

-The larvae burrow into the tree, and eat the xylem and phloem, leaving behind tunnels or
+The larvae burrow into the tree, and eat the phloem and cambium under the bark, leaving behind tunnels or “galleries”

 where ever they go.
 The larvae will eventually pupate and turn into adults, who chew their way out of the tree and fly on to lay eggs somewhere else.

 , grows in the galleries created by the larvae.